Chandannagar: Pre-colonial history

+Early years and rivalry with the British

 The prosperity of Chandannagar as a French colony started soon after.
 At this time the Company establishment consisted of one director, and five members who formed a council, 15 merchants and shopkeepers, two notaries, two padres, two doctors and one Sutradhar.
 The army consisted of 130 foot-soldiers, 20 among them were native Indians.
 The Fort d'Orleans was constructed in the year 1696–97 and was better defended than its French and British counterparts.
 After the initial success the French trade languished due to the lax policy of its Directors.

-In 1730 Joseph François Dupleix was appointed governor of the city, during whose administration more than two thousand brick houses were erected in the town and a considerable maritime trade was carried on.
+In 1730 Joseph François Dupleix was appointed governor of the city, during whose administration more than two thousand brick houses were erected in the town and a considerable maritime trade occurred.
 The population of the city reached to be around a lakh (100,000) at this time and the fledgling town of Calcutta was considered to be a poor cousin of Chandannagar.
 From Dupleix's time to 1756, Chandannagar was the main center for European commerce in Bengal.
 The city had thriving centres of trade involving opium, indigo, silk, rice, rope, sugar, etc. The fine clothes of Chandannagar were exported to Europe.

 One of the premier men of the town who made it big at this time was Indranarayan Chaudhari.
 He had arrived at the end of the seventeenth century from Jessore as an orphan sheltered at his maternal grandfather's house.
 He secured a job at the Company out of his own industriousness and then went on to gain a tremendous fortune being associated with the burgeoning trade of the company.
 When the East India Company seized his house after the siege of 1756, cash and jewellery worth 65 lakhs was secured from his house alone.
 Nandadulal Temple, a temple to Krishna established by him still houses the secret chamber in which he reportedly hid his immense fortune which was later recovered by British general Robert Clive.
 Maharaj Krishna Chandra of Krishnanagar would often come to him to lend money.